FOUfashion/api/README.md

 ## Features :boom:

 - RESTful architecture fully decoupled from the clients
-- 2 types of clients: first_party and third_party
-- CRUD routes with scope-based ACL
+- CRUD routes with ACL based on token scope and resource ownership
 - OAuth 2 flow with the following grant types:
   - *Authorization Code* for third party clients
   - *Authorization Code* or *Resource Owner Password Credentials* for first party clients